 Hire The Schafer Law Office for Your Delivery Truck Accident Claim in KY

 Accidents involving delivery trucks can be difficult to investigate and settle, as the company and its insurance provider may not always be cooperative or willing to compensate you fairly.
-At The Schafer Law Office, our KY delivery truck accident attorneys know how to protect your best interests: if an insurer won’t offer a fair settlement, we are ready to file a lawsuit and argue your case in court.
+At The Schafer Law Office, our truck accident attorneys know how to protect your best interests: if an insurer won’t offer a fair settlement, we are ready to file a lawsuit and argue your case in court.

 When you hire our law firm, you can expect us to: